rdinter/breweries/README.md

 > ...
 >
 >It’s a double whammy for craft brewers at 25,000 barrels of production — not only must brewers sign with a wholesaler and lose 30 percent of revenue, but franchise law kicks in as well.

+## Various
+Not sure what to call this, but interesting tidbits from [The Beer Boom: Here, There or Everywhere?](http://datatante.com/?p=259)

 <!--
 THE FOLLOWING HAS BEEN COMMENTED OUT BUT IS EXTREMELY HELPFUL FOR REMEMBERING MARKDOWN COMMANDS